GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 #pagebreak()

 = Tensor Networks
-_Tensor network_ is an important concept in quantum physics and quantum information, it is similar to  _einsum_@Harris2020, _unweighted probability graph_@Bishop2006, _sum product network_ and _junction tree_@Villescas2023 in other fields.
+A _tensor network_ is a fundamental concept in quantum physics and quantum information theory that provides a powerful diagrammatic representation for multilinear algebra operations.
+This framework shares similarities with _einsum_ notation@Harris2020, _unweighted probability graphs_@Bishop2006, _sum-product networks_, and _junction trees_@Villescas2023 found in other computational domains.

-It has been widely used to simulate quantum circuits@Markov2008, decode quantum error correction codes@Piveteau2024, compress neural networks@Qing2024, and simulate the dynamics of a quantum system@Haegeman2016.
+Tensor networks have found widespread applications across diverse fields, including quantum circuit simulation@Markov2008, quantum error correction@Piveteau2024, neural network compression@Qing2024, and many-body quantum system dynamics@Haegeman2016.
+Their versatility stems from their ability to efficiently represent and manipulate high-dimensional mathematical objects through intuitive graphical representations.

 == Definition
-In short, _Tensor network_ is a diagrammatic representation of _multilinear algebra_.
-Consider multiplying a sequence a matrices:
+At its core, a _tensor network_ provides a diagrammatic representation of _multilinear algebra_.
+To understand this concept, let's first recall that linear algebra deals with linear functions satisfying two fundamental properties:
+- Additivity: $f(x + y) = f(x) + f(y)$ for any vectors $x$ and $y$
+- Homogeneity: $f(alpha x) = alpha f(x)$ for any scalar $alpha$

+A function $f$ is called _multilinear_ if it maintains linearity with respect to each of its multiple arguments.
+For instance, the inner product of two vectors $x$ and $y$ is bilinear since it is linear in both $x$ and $y$.

+Consider the chain multiplication of matrices:
 $
   O_(i n) = sum_(j,k,l,m) A_(i j) B_(j k) C_(k l) D_(l m) E_(m n)
 $ <eq:tensor-contraction>
-The output $O_(i n)$ is linear to each input tensor, and we have multiple input tensors.
-So, this operation defines a _multilinear map_, which is called _tensor contraction_.
-In tensor network, we further generalizes it to tensors with multiple indices.
-We represent a tensor as a node, and an index as a leg.
-For example, vectors, matrices and higher order tensors can be represented as:
+The output $O_(i n)$ depends linearly on each input tensor, making this a _multilinear map_ known as _tensor contraction_.
+Tensor networks extend this concept to arbitrary tensors with multiple indices, where we represent each tensor as a node and each index as a connecting edge or "leg."
+This graphical notation provides an intuitive way to visualize complex multilinear operations.

 #align(center, text(10pt, canvas({
   import draw: *